gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 **For Windows:**

-1. Download the [Flash Download Tools](https://www.espressif.com/en/support/download/other-tools) from Espressif Systems.
+1. Follow the instructions above for the "First-Time Upload" to obtain the flash downloader tool from Expressif Systems, expand the archive, and run the utility.
-1. Locate the [Attenuator-ESP32-Reset.bin](binaries/attenuator/Attenuator-ESP32-Reset.bin) file from the `/binaries/attenuator` directory.
+1. Continue following the instructions to upload a .bin file to the device via USB.
-1. Use the utility to upload the .bin file to the device via USB.
+1. For this purpose, locate the [Attenuator-ESP32-Reset.bin](binaries/attenuator/Attenuator-ESP32-Reset.bin) file from the `/binaries/attenuator` directory.

 **For Linux/MacOS:**